 A three-month research investigation with four patients showed that two patients had no seizures the entire time, and one patient partially improved.
 The fourth patient, who was on placebo, showed no improvement.

 In a study published in the New England Journal of Medicine, CBD helped reduce the number of seizures significantly in both adults and children.
-This and more research done over the years support CBD use in the treatment of epilepsy.
+This and more research done over the years supports CBD use in the treatment of epilepsy.

-7. CBD can be used in substance abuse treatment
+16. CBD can be used in substance abuse treatment

 Some studies done on rats demonstrated that CBD has long-lasting therapeutic effects.
 They also show that it also has the potential to improve the vulnerability that causes a relapse.
 These studies show that CBD also has the potential to treat addiction across many often-abused drugs such as alcohol, cocaine, and heroin.

 A study involving 42 people with heroin addiction, published in the American Journal of Psychiatry, concluded those participants given CBD experienced lower drug cravings.
 The effects of CBD lasted up to a week.

 The more you learn about CBD, the more comfortable you’ll be incorporating new CBD products into your wellness routine.
 As CBD continues to grow in popularity, we’ll continue to learn more about how it can help you thrive.